-Note that there is some forecast uncertainty around the timing of Net Interest Revenue, Net Profit, Total Assets, LG Loans, Bonds and Borrower Notes depending upon council decisions regarding the amount and timing of refinancing of their December 2017 loans.
-LGFA will work with council borrowers over the 2016/17 year to reduce this uncertainty.
+Note that there is some forecast uncertainty around the timing of Net Interest Income, Profit and Loss, Total Assets, LG Loans, Bonds and Borrower Notes depending upon council decisions regarding the amount and timing of refinancing of their April 2020, May 2021 and April 2022 loans.
+LGFA will work with council borrowers to reduce this uncertainty.